 Standard vs fibre broadband

 Most broadband packages in the UK use ADSL technology and so transmit data over the existing BT phone network.
-This means they're widely available (BT estimates it has 99% coverage) though download speeds are limited to up to 17 megabits per second (Mbps) and it can be far less if you live a long way from the nearest telephone exchange.
+This means they're widely available though download speeds are limited to up to 17 megabits per second (Mbps) and it can be far less if you live a long way from the nearest telephone exchange.

 Standard broadband used to be the most popular type of connection, but customers are increasingly moving to speedier options.
 If you feel standard broadband is adequate for you, use our standard broadband deal reviews to find the perfect package.

 Super- and ultrafast packages use more efficient fibre optic cables to transmit data.
 This means they can reach faster speeds, though prices are higher and they're not available in all parts of the country.

 It's worth noting that very few fibre packages actually offer a fibre connection from your house all the way through to the exchange.
 Instead the vast majority use fibre to connect the exchange to the cabinet in your street and then switch to the phone line for the final leg into your house.
 This type of connection - called Fibre to the Cabinet or FTTC - offers average speeds of between 63Mbps and 67Mbps.

 Compare the packages on offer using our superfast broadband deal reviews.